mtxr/vscode-sqltools/packages/generator-sqltools-driver/generators/app/templates/driver-ts/README.md

 Active icon: Opacity 100%, no margins and paddings, green (#00FF00) circle 24x24 bottom right Inactive icon: Opacity 50%, no margins and paddings

-## Creating connectino schema for the assistant
+## Creating connection schema for the assistant

 We are using `@rjsf/core` to render the forms, so in order to add you driver to the connection assistant, edit `connection.schema.json` and `ui.schema.json`.